vivianngiam/dreamcube.howshedied/README.md

 # DreamCube Boilerplate Project

-This program known as the _Pitch_ is the main software component for the _DreamCube's_ interactive virtual reality room.
+This program known as the _Pitch_ is the main software component needed to run for the _DreamCube's_ interactive virtual reality room.
 The main attraction is an arcade-style ball game using a physical ball tracked in three-dimensions.
-It features surround video and audio cut scenes to create guided stories through championship seasons.
+This repo contains two simple example scenes for modes of interaction.

-_For additional details about this project as a whole, you should refer to the [Project Handbook](https://github.com/local-projects/manutd.project-handbook)_
+_For additional details about this project as a whole, you should refer to the [Dreamcube Handbook]()_

 <!-- TOC -->